PatrickMaiyer/Portapack_Wiki/Recon.md

 A maximum number of 115 elements is allowed.
 One more element is allowed to detect that the file was truncated.

-If a file was loaded and truncated, the displayed list name and current entry description are in yellow instead of white.
+If a file was loaded and truncated, the displayed list name and current entry description are in yellow instead of other colors.

 # TODO first
 If you are launching the Recon app for the first time, chances are high that you do not have the wanted options selected by default.